Local uniqueness of multi-peak positive solutions to a class of fractional Kirchhoff equations: The form and locations of multi-peak solutions

 \section{The form and locations of multi-peak solutions}

 In this section, we first fix the form of multi-peak solutions of equation \eqref{eq1.1} and locate the related concentrating points.
 In particular, we prove that if equation \eqref{eq1.1} has a concentrating solution, then $V$ must have at least one critical point.
-We will use the following inequality repeatedly. \begin{Lem} For any $2 \leq q \leq 2^*_s$, there exists a constant $C>0$ depending only on $N, V, a$ and $q$, but independent of $\varepsilon$, such that
+We will use the following inequality repeatedly.